 What Is Gestalt Therapy?

 On the other hand, gestalt therapy is a much tamer form of confrontational therapy.
-It works on improving a patient’s self-awareness by taking an inward look at the actions that led them to this point.
-Often, this can be difficult and confrontational if only because it forces the patient to look directly at shameful events and mistakes in their past.
+It improves a patient’s self-awareness by taking an inward look at the actions that led them to this point.
+This can often be difficult and confrontational if only because it forces the patient to look directly at shameful events and mistakes in their past.

 Gestalt therapy trains a patient to be present, both in their memories and what’s going on currently.
 Of the therapies discussed here, gestalt is among the most commonly used.